dougeby/IntuneDocs/intune/zimperium-mtd-connector-integration.md

 # Integrate Zimperium with Intune

-You need to follow the steps below to integrate the Zimperium Mobile Threat Defense solution with Intune.
+Complete the following steps to integrate the Zimperium Mobile Threat Defense solution with Intune.

 ## Before you begin

 > [!NOTE]
-> The steps below need to be taken in the [Zimperium MTD console](https://staging2-console.zimperium.com).
+> The following steps are to be completed in the [Zimperium MTD console](https://staging2-console.zimperium.com).

 Before starting the process of integrating Zimperium with Intune, make sure you have the following: